cptntommy/sa_360_scraping/README.md

 - ability to allow user input for specifying final output file name
 - add functionality to ask user how many kws per template to scrape
 - ability to scrape 'KW status dropdown' - that returns 'broad'/'exact'/'phrase'
+- text shown to user around where file is exported needs to match actual file name

 bugs / issues
 - settings click not working on first instance (fixed)